Bass Fishing Tools

 Breakaway Clips: This is another firm favourite with a great deal of lure fisherman, but still not every lure is going on that easy.
 Having said that it’s still much better than tying your lure straight to your fluorocarbon leader.
 I haven’t even tried these but will order a packet and give them a shot.

 Hook Snap Links: With the snap links, you can add a swivel to them a little bit more fish-friendly. sometimes they already have the swivel which is a bonus if they’re the type of clip you want to use.
-Basically, there are loads of different types of lure clips out there its just trial and error to see what suits you.
+Basically, there are loads of different types of lure clips out there it’s just trial and error to see what suits you.

 7: Polarised Sunglasses

 The times I have been fishing with the Bassman and have not had a decent pair of polarised sunglasses is a joke.
 He would often shout look at that bass following your lure.
 In fact, once, we were fishing off a groin around our Kent coast when I heard him shout “look under your lure”.
-To be totally honest I couldn’t see bugger all.
+To be totally honest I couldn’t see anything at all.
 He looked like he had seen a ghost.
 He said that following my lure was the biggest bass he has ever seen.
 Unfortunately, if it wasn’t for his pale look I probably wouldn’t have believed him.

 Better Vision For Spotting Bass